isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 still operating.
-On the other hand, selecting too high a value may result in never transitioning to the ``partner-down`` state if the DHCP traffic in the network is very low (e.g. at night), because the number of individual clients trying to communicate with the server could be lower than the ``max-unacked-clients`` setting.
+On the other hand, selecting too high a value may result in never transitioning to the ``partner-down`` state if the DHCP traffic in the network is very low (e.g. at night), because the number of distinct clients trying to communicate with the server could be lower than the ``max-unacked-clients`` setting.

 In some cases it may be useful to disable the failure-detection